RenderKit/embree/README.md

 To use huge pages under macOS you have to pass `hugepages=1` to `rtcNewDevice` to enable that feature in Embree.

-When the system was running for a while, physical memory gets quickly fragmented, and causes huge page allocations to fail.
-For this reason huge pages are not very useful under macOS in practice.
+When the system has been running for a while, physical memory gets quickly fragmented, and causes huge page allocations to fail.
+For this reason, huge pages are not very useful under macOS in practice.

-## Avoid store to load forwarding issues with single rays
+## Avoid store-to-load forwarding issues with single rays

-We recommend to use a single SSE store to set up the `org` and `tnear` components, and a single SSE store to set up the `dir` and `tfar` components of a single ray (`RTCRay` type).
-Storing these values using scalar stores causes a store-to-load forwarding penalty as Embree is reading these components using SSE loads later on.
+We recommend to use a single SSE store to set up the `org` and `tnear` components, and a single SSE store to set up the `dir` and `time` components of a single ray (`RTCRay` type).
+Storing these values using scalar stores causes a store-to-load forwarding penalty because Embree is reading these components using SSE loads later on.

 Embree Tutorials
 ================